cogscides/obsidian-keyboard-analyzer/README.md

 ![screenshot](https://github.com/cogscides/obsidian-keyboard-analyzer/blob/main/Screens/Image1.png?raw=true)

+## About
 This plugin will allow you will be able to:
 - see and analyze all your assigned hotkeys in Obsidian on visual keyboard layout
 - search by key combination
 - see custom hotkeys
 - see duplicate hotkeys
 - highlight featured hotkeys

+# How to use
+1. To open plugin you can click on keyboard icon in status bar (to open in a new pane use `Ctrl + Click`)
+2. To open plugin run command `Keyboard Analyzer: Open Shortcuts View`

 The plugin is poorly tested on operating systems other than Windows, I would be grateful for any help with this plugin.